Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-02.md

 ## Learning Objectives

-By the end of this lesson you should by able to:
+By the end of this lesson you should be able to:

 1. 🤔 Define unit testing
 1. 🔎 Identify what to test